One of my children’s favourite stories was the Very Hungry Caterpillar.

 - Also read:Heat comes out of the housing market as values across Melbourne dip and Sydney slows | Corelogic Home Value Index

 - Also read:Latest property price forecasts for 2024 revealed.
 What’s ahead in our housing markets in the next year or two?

 - Also read:Sydney property market forecast for 2024

 - Also read:Home Price Growth Still Strong Over November | Latest Housing Market Stats

 - Also read:Boom to bust: What makes property prices rise and fall

 We call these buyer's markets, where vendors are competing against each other and purchasers are scarce.

 But like the butterfly triumphantly emerging from its cocoon, these markets will suddenly turn into things of beauty with booming prices and soaring rental yields.

-With these trends, demand will soar ahead of supply and housing prices will take off, just like a butterfly triumphantly taking flight.
+When interest rates peak and inflation come under control demand will soar ahead of supply and housing prices will take off, just like a butterfly triumphantly taking flight.